ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S14/vik_slides.md

 ## Question 4:

-- Now suppose each manager acts autonomously to maximize his or her own subsidiary’s after-tax operating income.
-The tax authorities will allow transfer prices only between \$500,000 and \$700,000.
+- Now suppose each manager acts autonomously to maximize his or her own subsidiary’s after-tax operating income, and the subsidiaries are given the freedom to negotiate their own transfer price.
   - Which subsidiary will get the product and at what price?
   - Is your answer the same as your answer in 3?
 Explain why or why not.